Coca-Cola Life

 Coca-Cola Life was a reduced-calorie version of Coca-Cola introduced in 2013, using a combination of stevia and sugar as sweeteners.
-It was first released in Argentina and Chile after five years of research together in these countries, before expanding to others markets around the world.
+It was first released in Argentina and Chile after five years of research together in these countries, before expanding to other markets around the world.
 The formulation varied by market location, and in some areas the original formulation had been phased out in favor of a zero-calorie version sweetened with stevia only.
 The drink was discontinued in 2020 as part of the Coca-Cola Company discontinuing underperforming brands.

 Ingredients

 The drink contains stevia leaf extract, and is the first Coca-Cola variant to use this ingredient.
 However, it is not the first product owned by the Coca-Cola Company to use stevia.
 Over 45 products distributed by Coca-Cola use stevia extract, including Vitamin Water and Seagram's Ginger Ale.

 Coca-Cola Life formulations typically also contained sugar, but used less sugar than traditional Coca-Cola.
 In the US, for example, a single 8 USoz serving contained around 60 calories and 17 grams of carbohydrates from sugar (which constituted about 1/3 less sugar than traditional Coca-Cola per serving).